MaikKlein/maikklein.github.io/content/geometric-algebra.md

 $$e^{i\theta} = \cos(\theta) + i\sin(\theta) $$

-Because the bivector $B$ has the same properties as $i$, that we can write the geometric product as an exponential
+Because the bivector $B$ has the same properties as $i$, we can write the geometric product as an exponential

 $$ e^{B\theta} = \cos(\theta) + \sin(\theta)B $$